icloud-photos-downloader/icloud_photos_downloader/FAQ.md

 If you are still seeing this message after 30 minutes, then please [open an issue on GitHub](https://github.com/icloud-photos-downloader/icloud_photos_downloader/issues/new) and post the script output.

+## Access from Mainland China

+Access to iCloud.com is blocked from mainland China. `icloudpd` does not currently support icloud.com.cn version yet.

+## iOS 16 Shared Library

+iOS 16 feature to share libraries between accounts is [not supported](https://github.com/icloud-photos-downloader/icloud_photos_downloader/issues/455) yet.